Shylock (play): Plot

-Actor Jon Davies asserts that Shakespeare intended the character of Shylock to be played as a villain in The Merchant of Venice based on the attitudes towards Jews during the era he was writing.
-His portrayal during past productions presented Shylock as a clown or tragic victim.
-His portrayal of the character as a villain causes drastic upset amongst audience members, a professor going so far as to spit at Davies.
-The professor, who is herself Jewish, disagrees with his views and calls him a “traitor to his race” after opening night, publishing a harsh review and organizing a boycott.
-Due to the uproar the play’s run gets cut short and a frustrated Davies is forced to confront his last audience.
-He comes out in full costume, make-up, and prosthetics, and strips off the character layer by layer as he speaks, until he stands before the audience to be judged as himself.
+The main character, Jewish actor Jon Davies, asserts that Shakespeare intended the character of Shylock to be played as a villain in The Merchant of Venice based on the attitudes towards Jews during the era he was writing; thus, past productions either presented Shylock as a clown or tragic victim while maintaining the hostile attitude towards Jews in classical Venice.
+The narrative focuses on the opening night of the play, where Davies' interpretation of his character causes drastic upset amongst audience members.
+One of them, a local professor of Jewish descent, spits at Davies, calls him a “traitor to his race”, publishes a harsh review, and organizes a community boycott.

+The producers inform Davies that they will have to close early because of the bad publicity.
+At the final performance, Davies emerges after the final act in full costume and make-up, stripping off the character layer by layer as he speaks, until he stands before the audience to be judged as himself.
 Davies, a well-educated thespian, clarifies that Shylock was met with antagonism not because of outrage at his portrayal, but because of his recognized status as villain of the play.
-Davies argues that art and theatre should be provocative and challenging, regardless of potentially offensive or uncomfortable subjects.
+He closes the narrative by arguing that art and theatre should be provocative and challenging, regardless of potentially offensive or uncomfortable subjects.